Trump defies virus rules as ‘peaceful protest’ rallies grow

 Arizona Gov. Doug Ducey, a Republican, has consistently refused to criticize Trump for holding large gatherings in the state, including a packed campaign event at a Phoenix church in June, when Arizona was seeing a surge in coronavirus cases.

 “The constitutional rights of Arizonans are going to be protected,” Ducey said.
 “They’ve been protected the entire time.
-They’re non-negotiable.”
+They’re nonnegotiable.”

 Associated Press writers Todd Richmond in Madison, Wis., David Eggert in Lansing, Mich., Bryan Anderson, in Raleigh, N.C., Sam Metz in Carson City, Nev., Scott Sonner in Reno, Nev., Aaron Morrison in New York, Steve Karnowski in Minneapolis and Jonathan J. Cooper in Phoenix contributed to this report.